vermo7en/StarNote/README.md

 # StarNote

-StarNote is a project for Udacity's Blockchain Developer Nanodegree.
+StarNote is a project for Udacity's Blockchain Engineer Nanodegree.
 It is a star registry dapp.
-This is my submission.

 ## Project Feedback